 The Carleton advantage

-Carleton’s undergraduate programs in Anthropology are comprehensive in scope.
+Carleton’s undergraduate programs in Anthropology and Sociology are comprehensive in scope.
 Our faculty include leading national figures in both disciplines and young scholars doing innovative work.
 This is a great place to learn both sociology and anthropology.

 The capital advantage